13 Most Popular WordPress Alternatives 2024

 11. Expression Engine

 Expression Engine is not for newbies or anyone who does not want to handle code.
 It is a complex, powerful CMS intended for web developers.
 It is a PHP and MySQL-based secure platform.
-Several add-ons from third parties are available, and creating add-ons at all levels is easy and helps a great deal in customization.
+Several third-party add-ons are available, and creating add-ons at all levels is easy and helps a great deal in customization.
 After rendering it in HTML, you can use themes for other platforms for Expression Engine.

 Expression Engine also offers a free version, Expression Engine Core, a limited feature option.
 Individuals can only use it for non-commercial purposes.
 You must also display the credit to the CMS on the website.
 The paid service comes at $299 and you can use it to license a single live site.
 Support is also available, but only on a monthly subscription.